 - Work on memorizing sight words

-- It also provides early “writing” activities where students are encouraged to express their ideas verbally while the teacher records them.
-In reading the students writing back to them, they start to develop confidence in their ability to express their ideas to others.
+- Provide early “writing” activities where students are encouraged to express their ideas verbally while the teacher records them.
+In reading the students’ writing back to them, they start to develop confidence in their ability to express their ideas to others.

-- Using “living books” as a core part of learning also fuels understanding of literature and familiarity with various genres of writing.
+- Using “living books” (not textbooks) as a core part of learning also fuels understanding of literature and familiarity with various genres of writing.